katarinaavucic/hack-to-the-future/README.md

 ## The Future of Hack to the Future 🔭
 This is more of a proof of concept - but we think it has the potential to become a full fledged video game or interactive museum piece.
 We would like to include more models and more languages.
 Also, we think it would be really cool to have a more advanced code interpreter in each of the languages presented so that you could write real code in BASIC or FORTRAN and have real outputs!

+## Attributions
+We acknowledge the assets used in this project in our [attributions file](attributions.txt).